-The application for Globalink Research Internships is only open to full-time students enrolled in an undergraduate degree-granting program at an accredited university in Australia, Brazil, China, France, India, Mexico, Saudi Arabia, Tunisia, and Vietnam.
+The application for Globalink Research Internships is only open to full-time students enrolled in an undergraduate degree-granting program at an accredited university in Australia, Brazil, China, France, Germany, India, Mexico, Saudi Arabia, and Tunisia.

 If you are enrolled at a university in a different country, sign up for Mitacs news and stay tuned for announcements.
 We are working with new countries each year.

 Where is the list of accredited universities that applicants need to belong to?